brilliantlyc/Martian_Token_Crowdsale/README.md

 ![KaseiCoin_Deployed](Evaluation_Evidence/KaseiCoin_Deployed.png)

-The KaseiCoinCrowdsale contract should be loaded similarly using the kasei_crowdsale_address as shown below.
+The KaseiCoinCrowdsale contract should be loaded similarly, by selecting the KaseiCoinCrowdsale contract from the "Contract" dropdown list, and using the kasei_crowdsale_address as shown below.

 ![KaseiCoinCrowdsale_PreDeploying](Evaluation_Evidence/KaseiCoinCrowdsale_PreDeploying.png)